deadc0de6/catcli/README.md

   * Index any directories in a catalog
   * Ability to search for files by name in the catalog
   * Ability to navigate through indexed data à la `ls`
+  * Support for fuse to mount the indexed data as a virtual filesystem
   * Handle archive files (zip, tar, ...) and index their content
   * Save catalog to json for easy versioning with git
   * Command line interface FTW